thecml/kubernetes-on-arm/README.md

 My goal for this project is that it should be as small as possible, while retaining its flexibility.
 It should also be as easy as possible for people, who don´t know anything about Kubernetes, to get started.

-I also have opened a proposal for Kubernetes on ARM: [kubernetes/kubernetes#17981](https://github.com/kubernetes/kubernetes/issues/17981)
+I also have opened a proposal for Kubernetes on ARM: [kubernetes/kubernetes#17981](https://github.com/kubernetes/kubernetes/issues/17981).
+The long-term goal most of this functionality should be present in core Kubernetes.

 It should be easy in the future to add support for new boards and operating systems.